charlesreid1/olsonator/Readme.md

 Many Bothans died to bring us these names.

-That directory also contains latitude/longitude data about each team's home city, which (if game is not at neutral site) tells us which team traveled how far from home.
+That directory also contains latitude/longitude data about each team's home city.

 This can be used to determine east coast/west coast teams, which can be used to account for travel effects.